raetha/wyzesense2mqtt/README.md

 mkdir /docker/wyzesense2mqtt/config
 ```
 4. (Optional, when using Docker environment variables) Create or copy a config.yaml file into the config folder (see example below or copy from repository).
 The script will automatically create a default config.yaml if one is not found, but it will need to be modified with the correct MQTT details before things will work.
-5. (Optional) Pre-populate a sensors.yaml file into the config folder with your existing sensors.
-This file will automatically be created if it doesn't exist. (see example below or copy from repository)
+5. (Optional) Pre-populate a sensors.yaml file for your dongle into `<data>/dongles/<dongle_mac>/sensors.yaml`.
+This file will automatically be created when sensors are first discovered.
+The dongle MAC is shown in the startup log.
 6. Start the Docker container
 ```bash
 docker-compose up -d